• Home

 Hydraulic fracturing, horizontal drilling, and acidizing are some of the processes to extract natural gas from the oil reserves.
 A process like hydraulic fracturing which is also known as fracking requires a huge quantity of water and may cause micro-earthquakes due to the breakage of underwater pipelines or cables.

 Whereas, LPG is a by-product of oil refining of petroleum or wet natural gas.
 LPG is modified into an ambient temperature so it can be stored and transported to different locations.
 It is extracted from two sources, around 60% is extracted from raw natural gas, and 40% is from crude oil refinery process.
-In the process of fractional distribution, propane, butane, isobutane, and the mixture of gases are included in LPG.
+In the process of fractional distribution, propane, butane, isobutane, and a mixture of gases are included in LPG.

 The extraction process of LPG is cleaner in comparison to natural gas, as LPG is a by-product of crude oil and natural gas refining procedures.